merwin-asm/LanguageIndex/README.md

 ### warning
 This Index may containing wrong information , wrong/harmful installation commands and so on.
 This list have to be used with care.
+The data was generated also with the help of tgpt.
 *It is under MIT license*

 ### Contents of the file